Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Numerical experiments

 for positive semidefinite square matrices $M$.
-Second, we compare to another non-stochastic affine transport given by the optimal transport solution
+Second, we compare to another non-stochastic affine transport given by the \textit{optimal transport} solution,

-The choices $L_{y_\star}^\text{D}$ and $L_{y_\star}^\text{OT}$ implement particular versions of Ensemble Square Root Filters (more specifically, Ensemble Adjustment Kalman Filters) \cite{tippett2003ensemble, whitaker2002ensemble, bishop2001adaptive, hunt2007efficient}.
+The choices $L_{\widehat{\pi}_N, y_\star}^\text{D}$ and $L_{\widehat{\pi}_N, y_\star}^\text{OT}$ are particular versions of ensemble square root filters---more specifically, \textit{ensemble adjustment Kalman filters} (EAKF) \cite{tippett2003ensemble, whitaker2002ensemble, bishop2001adaptive, hunt2007efficient}.
 This can be seen by a straightforward calculation of the mean and covariance.
-A fuller derivation and connections to the EAKF and Ensemble Transform Kalman Filter (ETKF) are explained in the appendix section ~\ref{section:connection_esrf}.
-In particular, each of these affine maps is exact for Gaussian laws under a mean-field approximation.
+A fuller derivation, explaining connections to the EAKF and the ensemble transform Kalman filter (ETKF), is in Supplement~\ref{section:connection_esrf}.